phantasie-schmiede/psb-foundation/README.md

 ### What does it do?
 This extension
-- generates the TCA for your domain models by reading its PHPDoc-annotations
+- generates the TCA for your domain models by reading their PHPDoc-annotations
 - autocompletion for TCA by annotation classes
 - configures and registers modules and plugins based on PHPDoc-annotations in your controllers
 - registers custom page types